Before I began pursuing life as a travel blogger in 2007, I was a call center manager for a health insurance company.

 No more waiting for a paper check in the mail.

-According to Allianz Travel Insurance, choosing direct deposit can cut the time it takes to be reimbursed to as little as 48 hours from the time the claim is filed.
+According to Allianz Travel Insurance, choosing direct deposit can cut the time it takes to be reimbursed to as little as 48 hours from when the claim is filed.

 No wonder a third of customers are choosing direct deposit.